OCA/product-attribute/product_list_price_from_pricelist/README.rst

 Configuration
 =============

-- Go to `Sales` -> `Products` -> `Pricelists`.
+- Go to Sales -> Products -> Pricelists.
 - Create a new pricelist and add at least one rule.
 - Specify the product template or category for the rule.
-- Set the `computation mode` and save
+- Set the computation mode and save

 **Note**: Ensure the minimum quantity is not great than 1 for the rule to apply effectively.

-- Go to `Sales` -> `Configuration` -> `Settings`.
+- Go to Sales -> Configuration -> Settings.
-- In the `Pricing` section, select the `Pricelist to compute sale price` created in the previous step.
+- In the Pricing section, select the Pricelist to compute sale price created in the previous step.
-- Optionally and only with a multi-company environment enabled, set the `Main company for compute sale price` to restrict the computation to a specific company.
+- Optionally and only with a multi-company environment enabled, set the Main company for compute sale price to restrict the computation to a specific company.
 - Save the configuration

 The module creates a cron job to update the product list price every day.
 The cron job is disabled by default.
-To enable it, go to `Settings` -> `Technical` -> `Automation` -> `Scheduled Actions` and search for `Product sale price: Update price from pricelist`.
+To enable it, go to Settings -> Technical -> Automation -> Scheduled Actions and search for Product sale price: Update price from pricelist.

 Usage
 =====